BaloeDB/ubiquitous-guide/artifacts/backlog.md

+**Product Goal**
+To develop a user-friendly and secure Event Management System that allows users to create, update, delete, and view events.
+The system should also provide features for users to RSVP to events and receive email reminders.
+The goal is to make event management easy and efficient for users, thereby enhancing their productivity and experience.

 1. **User Registration and Authentication**:
    - As a user, I want to register an account so that I can create and manage my own events.
    - As a user, I want to log in to my account so that I can access my personal data and events.